-- For first-time honours funding A minimum average of 65% for major subjects in the final undergraduate year of study; - For first-time master's funding A minimum average of 65% for all subjects at the honours level OR a minimum average of 65% for all subjects of a postgraduate diploma OR a minimum average of 65% for all final year subjects of a four-year degree; and - For first-time doctoral funding A minimum of 65% at the master's level.
+- For first-time honours funding A minimum average of 65% for major subjects in the final year of undergraduate study; - For first-time master's funding A minimum average of 65% for all subjects at the honours level, or a minimum average of 65% for all subjects of a postgraduate diploma, or a minimum average of 65% for all final year subjects of a four-year degree; and - For first-time doctoral funding A minimum of 65% at the master's level.
+If the master's degree was upgraded to a doctoral study, a minimum average of 65% for all subjects at the honours level, or a minimum average of 65% for all subjects of a postgraduate diploma, or a minimum average of 65% for all final year subjects of a four-year degree should be used.

 South African citizens or permanent resident applicants who have graduated from 2021 academic year with a classification of Pass will not be allowed to apply in the current call, only applicants with a numerical pass mark may apply for NRF funding.
-However the following individuals will be allowed to apply without a numerical mark:
+However, the following individuals will be allowed to apply without a numerical mark:

-South African citizens or permanent residents who graduated prior to 2021 academic year with a 'Pass' and 'Pass with a distinction'.
-Applicants with a 'Pass' should enter the

-- 'Pass' under the academic achievement section of the application form, and those with 'Pass with a distinction' should enter 75%; - South African citizens or permanent residents with a 'Pass with distinction'.
-These applicants should enter 75% mark in the application form; and - International applicants applying for master's and doctoral scholarships.
-These applicants should enter a 'Pass' in the application form.
+- South African citizens or permanent residents who graduated prior to 2021 academic year with a 'Pass' and 'Pass with a distinction'.
+Applicants with a 'Pass' should enter the 'Pass' under the academic achievement section of the application form, and those with 'Pass with a distinction' should enter 75%; - South African citizens or permanent residents with a 'Pass with distinction'.
+These applicants should enter 75% mark in the application form; - International applicants applying for master's and doctoral scholarships.
+These applicants should enter a 'Pass' in the application form; and - South African citizens with international qualifications applying for master's and doctoral scholarships.
+These applicants should also enter a 'Pass' in the application form.

-The eligibility criteria for funding at Full Cost of Study (FCS) and Partial Cost of Study (PCS) listed in Table 1 apply to all first-time applicants for honours, master's and doctoral funding.
+The eligibility criteria for funding at Full Cost of Study (FCS) and Partial Cost of Study (PCS) listed in Table 1 applies to all first-time applicants for honours, master's, and doctoral funding.

 Table 1.
-Eligibility criteria for first time applicants for the DSI-NRF Postgraduate Student Funding for FCS and PCS for the 2023 academic year
+Eligibility criteria for first time applicants for the DSI-NRF Postgraduate Stud ent Funding for FCS and PCS for the 2024 academic year